 When it comes to fish oil, experts are divided regarding the usage and safety in the general population.
-Research has long shown the benefits that eating fish and other seafood, but the benefit may not just lie in the type of fat found in fish, but other nutritional factors found in these foods.
+Research has shown the benefits of eating fish and other seafood.
+However, the benefit may not just lie in the type of fat found in fish, but also other nutritional factors found in these foods.
 Fish and fish oil supplements contain specific types of omega-3 fats: docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).

 These omega-3 fatty acids cannot be produced by the human body, which means they must be consumed through the diet.
 Plants and seeds, although they contain omega-3s, they do not contain the specific types of omega-3s found in fish, DHA and EPA.
 Plants such as spinach, spirulina, flax seeds, walnuts, and chia seeds contain alpha-linolenic acid (ALA).
 ALA has been deemed inferior to fish oil because the human body must convert ALA to DHA and EPA; the conversion every ineffective, only about 12% is converted.

-There are a number of benefits to consuming an adequate amount of omega-3s; they play an important role in brain function, growth and development, and inflammation.
+There are many benefits to consuming an adequate amount of omega-3s; they play an important role in brain function, growth and development, and inflammation.
 These beneficial fats can also be anti-inflammatory, improving overall immune function.
 Deficiencies in omega-3s been linked to cardiovascular disease, some cancers, mood disorders, and arthritis.